 - That’s why I’ve focused my practice on divorce and family law for 40 years.

-- That’s why I spend almost all my time working for my current clients AND staying on top of New Jersey Divorce and Family Law.
+- That’s why I spend almost all my time as a Cherry Hill divorce attorney working for my current clients AND staying on top of New Jersey Family Law.

 - That’s why I make sure that my client’s objectives are realistic, and that I can reasonably deliver a good result.